The Stefan problem and free targets of optimal Brownian martingale transport: Introduction

 Throughout this paper we make assumptions on the cost $\mathcal{C}$ \eqref{eqn:Lag-cost}:

 We obtain existence, uniqueness, and characterization of the optimal solution of Problem~\ref{prob:mainquestion}; see Theorem~\ref{thm:existence}.
-Remarkably the problem exhibits universality (see Theorem~\ref{thm:universality}), namely, the resulting optimal target $\nu^*$ does not depend on a particular choice of the function $L$, as long as $L$ satisfies either of the monotonicity assumptions.
-These are due to monotonicity properties of the problem regarding the optimal stopping $\tau^*$ and target $\nu^*$ (Theorem~\ref{thm:monotonicity}), which also give $L^1$ contraction (Theorem~\ref{thm:L1-contraction}) and $BV$ estimates for $\nu^*$ (Theorem~\ref{thm:BV}).
+Remarkably the problem exhibits universality (see Theorem~\ref{thm:universality}), namely, the resulting optimal target $\nu^*$ does not depend on a particular choice of the function $L$ and its type, as long as $L$ satisfies \eqref{eqn:monotone-assumption}. {\redf In fact, it turns out that $\nu^*$ coincides with the shadow of $\mu$ in $f$ as introduced in \cite{Rost71, beiglboeck-juillet2016} (c.f. \cite{bruckerhoff2021shadows}); see Remark~\ref{rmk:shadow}.} These are due to a monotonicity property of the problem regarding the optimal stopping $\tau^*$ and target $\nu^*$ (Theorem~\ref{thm:monotonicity}), which also gives $L^1$ contraction (Theorem~\ref{thm:L1-contraction}) and $BV$ estimates for $\nu^*$ (Theorem~\ref{thm:BV}).
 Such monotonicity is a novel feature, resulting from not fixing the target distribution $\nu$ but treating it as the solution of the problem.
-Another important feature of Problem~\ref{prob:mainquestion} is that the optimal solution $\nu^*$, also the mass flow $\mu_t$ of $W_t$ toward it, saturates the constraint $f$ (Theorem~\ref{thm:saturation}) wherever possible.
+Another important feature of Problem~\ref{prob:mainquestion} is that the optimal solution $\nu^*$, also the flow of the distribution $\mu_t$ of $W_t$ toward it, saturates the constraint $f$ (Theorem~\ref{thm:saturation}) {\red wherever active Brownian particles pass by before they stop}.

-The free target feature of Problem~\ref{prob:mainquestion} distinguishes it from the more well studied so-called optimal Skorokhod problem (see e.g. \cite{beiglboeck2017optimal, PDE19, GKL20, GKP3, GKP4} as well as the 1 dimensional results considered by \cite{mcconnell1991two, cox2013root, gassiat2015root, deangelis2018}) where optimal stopping times are studied for given {\em fixed} initial and target measures $\mu, \nu$ and {\em without} the density constraint $f$, that is,
+The free target feature of Problem~\ref{prob:mainquestion} distinguishes it from the more well studied, so-called optimal Skorokhod problem (see e.g. \cite{beiglboeck2017optimal, PDE19, GKL20, GKP3, GKP4} as well as the 1 dimensional results considered by \cite{mcconnell1991two, cox2013root, gassiat2015root, deangelis2018}) where optimal stopping times are studied for given {\em fixed} initial and target measures $\mu, \nu$ and {\em without} the density constraint $f$, that is,